 - Stay at home if you are unwell.

-- Practise social distancing, keeping 1.5m away from others and no more than 2 people out unless from same household.
+- Practise social distancing, keeping 1.5m away from others.

 - Cover your mouth or nose with your elbow when coughing or sneezing.